jupyter-server/gateway_provisioners/docs/source/operators/config-security.md

 this way, we need to convey an extra configuration to enable the proper authorization when communicating with YARN via the YARN APIs.

-`RP_YARN_ENDPOINT_SECURITY_ENABLED` indicates the requirement to use SPNEGO authentication/authorization when connecting with the YARN APIs and can also be conveyed via the boolean configuration option `c.RemoteProvisionerConfigMixin.yarn_endpoint_security_enabled` (default = False)
+`GP_YARN_ENDPOINT_SECURITY_ENABLED` indicates the requirement to use SPNEGO authentication/authorization when connecting with the YARN APIs and can also be conveyed via the boolean configuration option `c.RemoteProvisionerConfigMixin.yarn_endpoint_security_enabled` (default = False)